INTERNATIONAL RETAILING - 2020/1

 The module is supported by additional reading material and other media, and utilises SurreyLearn.

-The module timetable is organised around one two hour lecture class and a one hour seminar class each week.
+The module timetable is organised around one two hour lecture class each week and a one hour seminar class fortnightly.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.